-Why You Need a Qualified Domestic Relations Order
+How a Qualified Domestic Relations Order Works in a Divorce

 In a divorce, some marital assets are simpler to divvy up than others.
 Cash, of course, is the easiest.
-Salable property like a house or car?
-Not always simple, but fairly straightforward.
-Retirement savings in employer-sponsored plans?
-Pretty tricky.
-After all, if you liquidate the account in order to divide it, you’ll incur a steep early withdrawal penalty plus owe income taxes.
-But, if you leave it where it is, how does the non-participant spouse, traditionally the wife, get her half or whatever percentage that’s hers?
+Salable property like a house or car isn’t always simple, but fairly it is usually straightforward.
+Retirement savings in employer-sponsored plans, on the other hand, can be very complicated.
+For example, if you liquidate the account in order to divide it, you’ll incur a steep early withdrawal penalty plus owe income taxes.
+However, if you leave it where it is, how does the non-participant spouse get their half, or whatever percentage that’s theirs?

 A QDRO can apply to any retirement or pension account covered by the Employee Retirement Income Security Act (ERISA).
 In other words, you don’t need a QDRO for individual retirement accounts (IRAs), which do not fall under ERISA.
 Instead, IRAs are under the typical distribution of marital assets as part of the divorce settlement.